Walter Camp

 Walter Chauncey Camp (April 7, 1859 – March 14, 1925) was an American college football player and coach, and sports writer known as the "Father of American Football".
 Among a long list of inventions, he created the sport's line of scrimmage and the system of downs.
-With John Heisman, Amos Alonzo Stagg, Pop Warner, Fielding H. Yost, and George Halas, Camp was one of the most accomplished persons in the early history of American football.
+With John Heisman, Amos Alonzo Stagg, Pop Warner, Fielding H. Yost, Curly Lambeau, and George Halas, Camp was one of the most accomplished persons in the early history of American football.
 He attended Yale College, where he played and coached college football.
 Camp's Yale teams of 1888, 1891, and 1892 have been recognized as national champions.
 Camp was inducted into the College Football Hall of Fame as a coach during 1951.

 Camp wrote articles and books on the gridiron and sports in general, annually publishing an "All-American" team.
 By the time of his death, he had written nearly 30 books and more than 250 magazine articles.

 The annual Walter Camp Award is named in his honor, recognizing the best all-around collegiate football player.

 Life

 Camp was born in New Britain, Connecticut, the son of Leverett Camp and Ellen Sophia (Cornwell) Camp.
 Walter Camp was of English descent.
-His first immigrant ancestor was the English colonist Nicholas Camp, who came from Nazeing, Essex, England and arrived in colonial New England in 1630, arriving first in Massachusetts and then moving to Connecticut that same year.
+His first immigrant ancestor was the English colonist Nicholas Camp, who came from Nazeing, Essex, England, and arrived in colonial New England in 1630, arriving first in Massachusetts and then moving to Connecticut that same year.
 Walter attended Hopkins Grammar School in New Haven, entered Yale College in 1875, and graduated in 1880.
 At Yale he was a member of Delta Kappa Epsilon fraternity, the Linonian Society, and Skull and Bones.
 He attended Yale Medical School from 1880 to 1883, where his studies were interrupted first by an outbreak of typhoid fever and then by work for the Manhattan Watch Company.
 Camp worked for the New Haven Clock Company beginning in 1883, working his way up to chairman of the board of directors.

 Playing career

+Walter Camp, standing with arms crossed, as a freshman on the 1876 Yale football team.

 In 1873, Camp attended a meeting where representatives from Columbia, Rutgers, Princeton, and Yale universities created the Intercollegiate Football Association (IFA).
 The representatives created the rule that each team is only allowed 15 plays per drive.
 Camp played as a halfback at Yale from 1876 to 1882.
 His primary sports were baseball and rugby football before it developed into American football.
 Harvard player Nathaniel Curtis took one look at Camp, then only 156 pounds, and told Yale captain Gene Baker "You don't mean to let that child play, do you? ...
 He will get hurt."